opensearch-project/documentation-website/_observability/data-prepper/data-prepper-reference.md

 Option | Required | Description
 :--- | :--- | :---
 match | No | Map, specifies which keys to match specific patterns against.
-Default is `{}`. keep_empty_captures | No | Boolean, enables preserving `null` captures.
-Defatul value is `false`. named_captures_only | No | Boolean, enables whether to keep only named captures.
-Default vaule is `true`. break_on_match | No | Boolean, specifies wether to match all patterns or stop once the first successful match is found.
+Default is an empty body. keep_empty_captures | No | Boolean, enables preserving `null` captures.
+Default value is `false`. named_captures_only | No | Boolean, enables whether to keep only named captures.
+Default value is `true`. break_on_match | No | Boolean, specifies wether to match all patterns or stop once the first successful match is found.
 Default is `true`. keys_to_overwrite | No | List, specifies which existing keys are to be overwritten if there is a capture with the same key value.
 Default is `[]`. pattern_definitions | No | Map, that allows for custom pattern use inline.
 Default value is `{}`. patterns_directories | No | List, specifies the path of directories that contain customer pattern files.
 Default value is `[]`. pattern_files_glob | No | String, specifies which pattern files to use from the directories specified for `pattern_directories`.
 Default is `*`. target_key | No | String, specifies a parent level key to store all captures.
-Default value is `null`. timeout_millis | Integer, the maximum amount of time that matching will be performed.
+Default value is `null`. timeout_millis | No | Integer, the maximum amount of time that matching will be performed.
 Setting to `0` will disable the timeout.
 Default value is `30,000`.

 ## Sinks